 • A great way to serve brussels sprouts: While I love roasted brussels sprouts, covering them in a “cheesy” sauce is a delicious way to switch things up, and is sure to win over fussy brussels sprouts eaters.

 • No one will ever guess it’s Paleo & Dairy Free!
-This gratin is Whole30, Paleo, Grain and Dairy Free, but there is absolutely no reason to tell anyone because they will never know!
+This tasty recipe is Whole30, Paleo, Grain and Dairy Free, but there is absolutely no reason to tell anyone because they will never know!

 Whole30 Brussels Sprout Gratin

 • Brussels Sprouts: The star of this dish!
-When prepping the sprouts for this recipe try to ensure they are all about the same size.
+When prepping the sprouts for this recipe I recommend using fresh brussels sprouts rather than frozen and try to ensure that they are all about the same size.
 I like to cut them into quarters but half will also work if they are slightly smaller in size.

 • Kale: I used curly kale but Tuscan kale would also work, just be sure to shred the kale finely so that it isn’t tough or chewy.
 Don’t like kale, use spinach instead!

-• Cashews: Raw cashews are the base for the creamy sauce.
+• Cashews: Raw cashews are the base for the cream mixture.
 Soak them in hot water for 10 minutes to help them soften before blending them in the sauce.

 • Almond Milk: Any milk or milk substitute would work in the sauce including coconut milk or cashew milk.